Player

 The

-is returned, player isn’t looking at any object.
+Objectthe player is looking at.
+IfNoneis returned, player isn’t looking at any object.

 Note